"Authenticity is the daily practice of letting go of who we think we are supposed to be and embracing who we are."

 1. Where were you in your profession and life before our coaching work together?

-The general themes that I felt in my life before coaching included feeling happy with my family and personal life (generally) but overwhelmed at work and particularly unable to express to those around me my needs, for fear of it not being well-received.
+The general themes that I felt in my life before included feeling happy with my family and personal life (generally) but overwhelmed at work and particularly unable to express to those around me my needs, for fear of it not being well-received.
 I did not often reach out for help and had dismissed my employer as [not] caring about my welfare.